0x03. Unittests and Integration Tests - TLDR

 return response.json()

-Setting Up Mocking with unittest.mock.patch
+Setting Up Mocking with unittest.mock.patch:

 When testing, you want to avoid making actual HTTP requests.
-Instead, you can use unittest.mock.patch
+Instead, you can use unittest.mock.patch to replace requests.get with a mock that simulates its behavior.

 Here's how to do it: